 Omega 3’s on the other hand help to reduce inflammation, improve heart health, support mental health and the development of our children’s brains.
 Mothers supplementing with omega 3’s during pregnancy may also protect their children against allergies.

 Research performed on healthy people demonstrated that supplementing with four grams of fish oil per day for 35 days reduced anxiety, depression and anger states, as well as improving reaction times and sustained attention.
-I’m sure you would agree that there are a few good reasons to try sneaking a little fish oil into your child’s dinner!
+I’m sure you would agree that these are a few good reasons to try sneaking a little fish oil into your child’s dinner!

 I try a number of routes to get as much omega 3 fats into my daughter’s diet as possible, including supplements such as Nutri Advanced Eskimo-3 orange jelly splats, omega 3 enriched eggs, and salmon.
 I have already pushed my luck too far by trying mackerel, herring and sardines, so I take the small wins where I can!